g-milligan/csharp-dotnet-school/README.md

 **Setup Build and Debug C# Assets**

-If you are using the `C# Extension` (described previously) for the first time, then you will have to allow `vscode` to install some related dependencies for the first time.
+If you are using the `C# Extension` (described previously) for the first time, then you will have to allow `vscode` to install some related dependencies.
+Luckily, you only have to do this once as an initial local setup.

 To do this, just open a `.cs` file.
 For example, open this file: